 Gen Z is expected to account for nearly a quarter of the workforce by 2020.
 Organizations can’t afford to overlook this pool of young talent, and VR offers an enticing combination of two things Gen Z values: digital technology and personal interactions.

-A 2018 survey by EY found that 90% of Gen Z want a human element at work, either working alongside innovative people or having access to both co-workers and new tech.
+A 2018 survey by EY found that 90% of Gen Z want a human element at work, either working alongside innovative people or having access to both co-workers and new technology.
 VR could help companies find this middle ground by incorporating cutting-edge software into the physical office environment.

 4. Leveraging Data and Analytics